ornitcg/assemblyAssignments/README.md

-Both files are from assignment #11 of Computer Organization course Both are written in MIPS assembly
+Both files are from assignment #11 of Computer Organization course Both are written in MIPS assembly.

 mmn11q3:
   gets a number between -9999 and 9999 and prints out its binary representation straight and backwards, in 16 bits.